lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 | **Revenue Sources**   | `revenueSources`                                  | Array of active revenue source addresses                                                                                                                                    |
 | **Active Stonks**     | `stonks`                                          | The active Stonks instance; the operating mode is derived from its receiver.                                                                                                |

-All parameters are configurable via Aragon Voting (`DEFAULT_ADMIN_ROLE`) with validation on write.
+All parameters are configurable via Aragon Voting (`DEFAULT_ADMIN_ROLE`) with validation on write where applicable (the `reserveDailyRateUSD` and `minStEthPriceUSD` setters intentionally accept any value, including `0`).
 Like the rest of DAO treasury operations, this is not under Dual Governance.
 Invalid configuration reverts and preserves the previous valid state.

 ### Proposed Initial Values